Austin, Mississippi: History

 Austin was founded in 1847 and named for Austin Miller, who donated the land on which the town and a courthouse were built.

 Austin was burned in 1863 by Union soldiers of the Mississippi Marine Brigade under the command of Alfred W. Ellet.
 Two houses were spared.

 The town rebuilt and was incorporated in 1871, though it is no longer incorporated.

 In 1884, the area was flooded when a nearby levee broke.
 When waters receded, a large sandbar had been left between the town and the Mississippi River, and steamboats could no longer land.
 The completion of the Louisville, New Orleans and Texas Railway 3 mi east of Austin in the late 1880s further contributed to its isolation.

 In 1888, the county seat was moved to Tunica, a more accessible location.
+According to a 1906 article, "Austin, the former seat of Tunica county, was situated on the Mississippi river, and at one time claimed a population of over 2,000.
+It did a large river and inland trade.
+A substantial courthouse, costing $35,000, was erected there in 1868.
+That is the only building still standing in the deserted and dismantled town."

 The construction of the Hardin Cutoff in 1942, which created Tunica Lake, moved the Mississippi River an additional 7 mi west of Austin.